ergoplatform/ergodocs/docs/node/install/pi.md

 sudo reboot now
 ```

+#### More tips

+- WiFi has less issues than Ethernet
+- Make sure your Pi is in a well-vented area.
+- Disable your screen-saver for the sync.

 ### Quick Start

 This script will download the latest version of the node, prompt you to set an API key, and start the sync while displaying the progress in terminal.